 If you are arrested for a DUI in Northern Virginia, don't try and handle this on your own.
 Driving under the influence is a serious criminal offense in this state, and you will need someone on your side to make sure you have a fair shot at getting your fees and charges lessened.

-Contact the Wilson Law Firm and speak with attorney T. Kevin Wilson, an experienced Northern Virginia DUI defense lawyer.
+Contact the Wilson Law Firm and speak with attorney T. Kevin Wilson, an experienced DUI lawyer.
 Call toll free at (800) DUI - LWYR or (703) 361-6100 and get your legal questions answered.
 We will fight hard for your rights.
 Also, visit our website and download your FREE copy of DUI/DWI Arrest Survival Guide - The Guilt Myth, written by attorney T. Kevin Wilson.
 Read this book and avoid common mistakes that could hurt your case.